samueljackson-wf/review_buddy/README.md

 ## Description

-Review Buddy is a command-line Python application that, given a GitHub username, fetches all code and QA reviews performed by the specified user between now and a specified date.
+Review Buddy is a command-line Python application that, given a GitHub username, fetches all code and QA reviews performed by the specified user between now and a specified date and outputs the info as a CSV.

 ## Installation